 Tactile graphics, sometimes referred to as the haptic sensory modality, deliver information through touch.
 They often accompany Braille textbooks to convey content in maps, charts, building layouts, schematic diagrams, and images of geometric figures.
 Tactile graphics are often handmade by Braille transcribers as part of Braille textbook production.
 In some cases, the creation of tactile graphics is facilitated by automated processes using various software applications.
 Some methods used to create tactile graphics are described below.

 The Think Tank: Serving Veterans with Disabilities was hosted on March 26, 2008 by the DO-IT (Disabilities, Opportunities, Internetworking, and Technology) Center at the University of Washington in Seattle as part of The Alliance for Students with Disabilities in Science, Technology, Engineering, and Mathematics (AccessSTEM) project.

-Hire America's Heroes was formed in 2007 by representatives from Seattle area corporations who wanted to help veterans and military family members find corporate workforce jobs.
+Hire Heroes USA was formed in 2007 by representatives from Seattle area corporations who wanted to help veterans and military family members find corporate workforce jobs.
 Each year, Hire America's Heroes hosts an annual symposium to "share best practices and success strategies for sourcing, recruiting, hiring, on-boarding, and retaining America's transitioning service members and military veterans."

 The United States Department of Veterans Affairs has established more than 300 community-based Vet Centers in all fifty states, the District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands.
 Vet Centers provide readjustment counseling and outreach services to veterans who have served in any combat zone.